Siot Tanquingcen

 Bethune "Siot" Tanquingcen is a Filipino professional basketball head coach.
-He is currently an assistant coach for the NU Bulldogs and the NLEX Road Warriors.
+He is currently an assistant coach for the NU Bulldogs.

 As coach, Tanquingcen has won three PBA championships: two with Barangay Ginebra San Miguel (2004 Fiesta Conference and 2004–2005 Philippine Cup) and one with the San Miguel Beermen (2009 Fiesta Conference).

 He was former player for the UST Growling Tigers in the UAAP, the Sunkist Orange Juicers and the San Miguel Beermen in the PBA and the Pampanga Dragons in the Metropolitan Basketball Association.
 He finished high school at the Philippine Cultural High School.

 Playing career

 Tanquingcen was one of the role players for the UST Tigers in their historic four-peat run from 1993 to 1996 under head coach Aric del Rosario.
 Other members of the said squad were Chris Cantonjos, Estong Ballesteros, Rey Evangelista, Dennis Espino, Udoy Belmonte, Del Rosario's son Lester and Bal David.

 He also played as the starting point guard for the Philippine team, alongside Poch Juinio that won the gold medal in the 1993 Southeast Asian Games.

 He went undrafted in the PBA draft in 1996, but was signed by Sunkist late in the season.
 He got to play for a total of three games as a practice player.

 He also played for the San Miguel Beermen from 1997 to 1998 as a 12th man for the team.
 In 1999, he joined his former UST mentor del Rosario in the MBA's Pampanga Dragons, usually as its starting point guard.